alexmpaschal/alexmpaschal.github.io/_pages/about.md

   - /about.html
 ---

 I'm a second-year mathematics student at the University of North Carolina at Chapel Hill and the current president of the [Carolina Math Club](https://heellife.unc.edu/organization/carolinamathclub).
 I research analytic number theory under Dr. Idris Assani and dynamical systems (in particular, thermodynamic formalism) under Dr. Daniel Thompson.
+You can find my CV [here](https://alexpasch.al/files/cv.pdf).

 I recently gave two talks on Gödel's first incompleteness theorem and wrote notes which are available [here](https://alexpasch.al/files/logic-notes.pdf).